jimhigson/oboe.js-dissertation/main/main.md

 return baseUrl;
 ```

-Uglify compresses this example by about 50%:
+Uglify compresses this example into a single statement, reducing the size
+by about 55%.

 ``` {.javascript}
 return b === !1 && (a += -1 == a.indexOf("?") ?
 "?" : "&", a += "_=" + (new Date).getTime()), a
 ```

-An alternative option would be
+An alternative minifier would be
 Google Closure Compiler [@closure], a more
-sophisticated optimiser which leverages a deeper understanding of the
+sophisticated project which leverages a deeper understanding of the
-program.
+programming it reduces.
 Unfortunately, proving
 equivalence in highly dynamic languages is often impossible and Closure
 Compiler is only safe given a well-advised subset of Javascript.
 It
 delivers no reasonable guarantee of equivalence if code is not written